 San Diego’s Little Italy neighborhood is known for its Italian restaurants and the wine, but it’s gradually coming into its own as a destination for beer lovers.

-So Diego Tours has a Stay Craft beer walkabout in this neighborhood.
+So Diego Tours has a beer walkabout in this neighborhood.
 Some of the best breweries in Little Italy, San Diego are:

 Karl Strauss Brewing Company

-This popular San Diego brewery crafts some of the most award-winning beers in the world and has eleven brewpub locations across Southern California.
+This popular San Diego brewery crafts some of the most award-winning beers in the world and has nine brewpub locations across Southern California.

-Their lineup of locations includes a Little Italy hot spot that offers great stouts, ales, and more along with food that’s rich enough to hold its own against the company’s 140 varieties, like duck fat pretzel bites, truffle fries, and smoked pork belly braised in — what else — beer.
+Their lineup of locations includes a Little Italy hot spot that offers great stouts, ales, and more along with food that’s rich enough to hold its own against the company’s huge array of varieties, like duck fat pretzel bites, truffle fries, beer sausages, award-winning mac and cheese, and Beeramisu to finish.

 Ballast Point

-Twenty-five years ago, Ballast Point launched as a home brewery, but quickly grew into one of the best breweries in Little Italy, San Diego.
-Today, it has nine locations in and outside of California.
+Back in 1996, Ballast Point was launched as a home brewery but quickly grew into one of the best breweries in Little Italy, San Diego.
+Today, it has six locations in California.

 You can sit inside, but the patio seating is great.
-Groups can book the Kettle Room for private events with a one-of-a-kind menu and beer pairings.
+Groups can book the private event room with a one-of-a-kind menu and beer pairings.
+And like many breweries, they have Trivia Tuesday nights, or you can grab a great deal on Burger Mondays.

 Bolt Brewery

-Wednesdays are trivia night.
-Not all of San Diego’s breweries are dog-friendly, but this one definitely is.
+Check their calendar for their famous trivia night.
+And while not all of San Diego’s breweries are dog-friendly, but this one definitely is.

 Breweries in North Park

-North Park is known as one of the city’s hippest neighborhoods, and it also has one of the highest concentrations of breweries in San Diego.
-Consequently, some of the best breweries in San Diego can be found here and it’s relatively easy to walk from tasting room to tasting room.
+North Park is known as one of the city’s hippest neighborhoods and has one of the highest concentrations of breweries in San Diego.
+Consequently, some of the best breweries in San Diego can be found here, and it’s relatively easy to walk from tasting room to tasting room.

 Fall Brewing